ibm-cloud-docs/openwhisk/prep.md

   ```
   {: pre}

   You can compile locally by setting your `GOPATH` to the parent of the `src` directory.
-If you use VSCode, you must change the `go.inferGopath` setting to `true`.
+If you use VS Code, you must change the `go.inferGopath` setting to `true`.
   {: note}

 4. Compile and package the Go executable as `exec` in the root of the .zip archive.
 Build the `hello-bin.zip` archive by running the following command.
 You must have Docker CLI installed in your workstation and `docker` in your `PATH`.